 Windows DVD Player works with Narrator, a built-in screen reader that reads text on your screen aloud and describes events, so you can use your PC with partial or no vision.
 There are keyboard shortcuts to help you do common actions.

-Press the Windows logo key + Enter together to start Narrator.
+Press the Windows logo key + Ctrl + Enter together to start Narrator.
 Press these keys again to stop Narrator.
 On many keyboards, the Windows logo key is located on the bottom row of keys, to the left or right of the Alt key.

 For more info about how to use Narrator in Windows 10, see Get started with Narrator.